Skip to the content.

 Languages

-In typosquatting, language plays a significant role in manipulating legitimate terms and names to create deceptive variations that appear familiar to the target audience.
-Attackers use linguistic techniques to construct these variations in ways that exploit the visual similarity or familiarity of certain languages and alphabets.
+In typosquatting, language plays a significant role in manipulating legitimate tokens or names to create deceptive variations that appear familiar to the target audience.
+Attackers exploit linguistic, topigraphical properties of human machine interface to construct these variations in ways that exploit the visual similarity or familiarity of certain languages and alphabets.

 Keyboards